ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

   | North America, United States, Alaska, Mt.
 McKinley Quad, Denali National Park and Preserve | http://en.wikipedia.org/wiki/Denali_National_Park_and_Preserve | There is no Wikipedia entry for the area of Alaska that’s within both DNP and a USGS quad, so pick the most specific available. |

+## Start Date and Stop Date

+Start Date and Stop Date must be given as an ordered pair or not at all.
+These are parenthetically included in the higher_geography concatenation.

 ## Higher Geography